quintanar401/Qute/README.md

 #### App configuration

-If there is a default config directory(ies) all files from `$CONFIG/module_name` also will be loaded.
+If there is a default config directory(ies) all files from `$CONFIG/module_name` also will be loaded (duplicates will be overwritten).
 Be careful: `module_name` is the logical module name - there can be log1 and log2 that both are named log.

 ### Basic components